One-dimensional long-range Ising model: two (almost) equivalent approximations: Hierarchical model

 Projecting the RG equation~\eqref{eq: RGE dual spin distribution} onto the coefficients $B_k^{(p)}$ of this expansion yields the recursion relations~\cite{kim1977critical}

 for all $k\geq 1$, where we have defined

 and the combinatorial tensor

 with $l = -k + k'+k''$.
 When the temperature is tuned to its critical value $\beta = \beta_c$, entering the initial condition $\tilde{P}_0$ and thus the coefficients $\{B_k^{(p=0)}\}$, one is able to reach a fixed point characterized by $\{B_k^{*}\}$ and $\mu^*$, which is the obvious notation for~\eqref{eq: defn of mu} with $B_k^{(p)} \to B_k^*$.
 The fixed point can be found with very high accuracy and with a truncated series~\eqref{eq: Hermite series}, which typically need not include much more than $10$ terms~\cite{kim1977critical}.
+The rigorous construction of this \textit{interacting} fixed point, along with further aspects of the RG flow of Dyson-type hierarchical models, is explored in~\cite{bleher1973investigation,bleher1975critical,bleher2010critical}.

 Once the fixed point is known, it is possible to linearize around it.
 One defines $\delta B_k^{(p)} = B_k^{(p)}-B_k^*$ and finds

 where the stability matrix is given by